Train Test Split: What It Means and How to Use It

 Brand Studio Logo

-Train test split is a model validation process that allows you to simulate how your model would perform with new data.
+Train test split is a machine learning model validation process that allows you to simulate how your model would perform with new data.

 This tutorial includes: